vanemmerik/cuepoints_markers_plugin/README.md

 ### Usage

-To have the chapers appear on the time player progress bar this plugin must be installed on a designated player
+To have the chapers appear on the time player progress bar this plugin must be installed on a designated player.
+Chapters can be pasted into the [long description field](https://studio.support.brightcove.com/media/properties/editing-video-properties-using-media-module.html#videoinfo) in the media module or the [add code cue points using the cue points UI](https://studio.support.brightcove.com/media/general/working-cue-points-media-module.html).

 00:10 - Intro\
 01:04 - Pricing and features\